Accidents and incidents involving the Boeing B-17 Flying Fortress

 This is a partial list of accidents and incidents involving the Boeing-designed B-17 Flying Fortress.
 Combat losses are not included except for a very few cases denoted by singular circumstances.
 A few documented drone attrition cases are also included.

 Aircraft were constructed by a three-firm consortium, Boeing, Vega and Douglas, known by the acronym BVD.
-Boeing built airframes at their plant in Seattle, Washington, and their production models were appended -BO.
-Douglas Aircraft Company constructed airframes at Long Beach, California, with a -DL suffix.
-The Vega Aircraft Corporation, a subsidiary of the Lockheed Aircraft Company, at Burbank, California, delivered airframes with the -VE suffix.
+Boeing built aircraft at their plant in Seattle, Washington, and their production models were appended -BO.
+Douglas Aircraft Company constructed aircraft at Long Beach, California, with a -DL suffix.
+The Vega Aircraft Corporation, a subsidiary of the Lockheed Aircraft Company, at Burbank, California, delivered aircraft with the -VE suffix.